-02 Nov Atlantic City police rely on Mutualink interoperability system to improve emergency response
+02 Nov Atlantic City police rely on Mutualink to improve response

 The Atlantic City Police Department (ACPD) recently deployed a new interoperability response and preparedness system to provide a secure communication channel for officers working in the field during crowded events and emergencies.

 The system, called Mutualink, allows law enforcement personnel to communicate by voice, video and data with other officers or private stakeholders across a secure, invitation-only network.
 The platform eliminates the challenges that first responders face with using public data networks, such as connectivity jams and slowed data transmission.

 Additionally, Mutualink is on the approved product list for both the U.S. Department of Defense and the U.S. Department of Homeland Security.
 The system is currently being used by thousands of public safety agencies, hospitals and schools throughout the country.

 Mutualink has helped the ACPD leverage its surveillance efforts after Atlantic City recently installed 230 city-owned security cameras across the boardwalk.

 “What’s great about the Mutualink system is not only can I see the feeds of casino-owned cameras in real-time, I can return the favor and share my camera feeds with them,” ACPD Det.
 Capt.
 James Sarkos said in an interview with Homeland Preparedness News.

 Sarkos said Mutualink also gives him the ability to talk to all casinos at once with a single button, as opposed to having to communicate with each one individually.

 A key feature of Mutualink technology is the interoperable work station, which allows a user to share video, pictures and voice in real-time with other users across a closed, secure network.